 BHS Data Dashboard

-State Law requires schools to administer a state summative assessment in ELA and mathematics to 9th and 10th grade students.
-Students in Grade 9 take the PSAT 8/9 and students in Grade 10 take the PSAT 10.
+State Law requires schools to administer a state summative assessment in ELA and mathematics to 8th grade students.
+Students in Grade 8 take the PSAT 8/9.
 PSAT is a Preliminary SAT Test.

 Students in 11th Grade take The Michigan Merit Examination (MME).
 This is a general assessment and includes a free SAT with Essay college entrance exam.
 SAT is the nation’s most widely used college admission test and is aligned with Michigan’s academic standards.
 The SAT replaces the M-STEP ELA and mathematics assessment components.